PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 ## Roamer

-> If an evil player is executed, tonight, they may guess you: if correct, they choose a player: they die tomorrow.
+> If an evil player is executed, tonight, they may guess you: if correct, a player dies tomorrow.

 *Round and round the place we go.
 Finding friend and many foe.*

 ### **The Roamer travels around rousing monsters from their sleep.**
 - The executed evil player may guess even if they did not die.
 - The evil player wakes immediately to guess.
+- The Roamer can kill a dead or protected player to sink the kill though this should generally only be done if it would help evil.
-- If the Roamer dies, no players can die from it's ability then on.
+- If the Roamer dies, no players can die from it's ability then on, even guesses made when the Roamer lived.

+### __How to run__

+If an evil player is executed, mark them as **Hunting Tonight**.

+During that night, wake the player marked **Hunting Tonight**, they point at a player.
+Put them to sleep.
+If they pointed at the Roamer, mark the Roamer **Monsters roused**.

+If the Roamer is marked **Monsters Roused**, at any point during the day choose a player to die.
+Immediately declare that the player has died.
+Remove the **Monsters Roused** reminder.

+At dawn remove the **Hunting Tonight** reminder.

 ## Counterfeiter